Children with intellectual disability can attend their local state school and be supported to achieve. All Queensland state schools make

 Individual curriculum plans

-Individual curriculum plans (ICP) are commonly developed for students with intellectual disability in Years Prep to 10 who will benefit from being taught the curriculum at a different year level for some or all of their subjects or learning areas.
+Individual curriculum plans (ICPs) are commonly developed for students with intellectual disability in Years Prep to 10 who will benefit from being taught the curriculum at a different year level for some or all of their subjects or learning areas.

 If your child has an ICP they will continue to be taught and assessed on the same subject or learning area as their peers, but will be learning at the adjusted year level most appropriate to their individual needs.

 The school will consult you when considering an ICP and seek your agreement.
+For more information regarding ICPs, refer to the ICP section in the

 Resources available to schools